shoutout-team/shoutout-app-api/README.md

-# README
+# ShoutOut-API

-This README would normally document whatever steps are necessary to get the application up and running.
+This project provides a internal API with all relevant data for serving our SPA-Frontend.

-Things you may want to cover:
+Checkout [https://devpost.com/software/0016_lokale-unternehmen_savethekiez-wrey3j] for further details!

-* Ruby version
+Or watch our awesome video: [https://www.youtube.com/watch?v=je_1JkFD6lM&feature=youtu.be]

-* System dependencies
+## Setup

-* Configuration
+### Requirements

-* Database creation
+* Ruby 2.5.1

-* Database initialization
+* Rails 6

-* How to run the test suite
+* Postgres

-* Services (job queues, cache servers, search engines, etc.)
+* ImageMagick

-* Deployment instructions
+### Installation

-* ...
+Nothing special to perform yet.
+It should run out of the box in any propper configured dev-stack.